Getting Into Top Engineering Colleges

 Step 5: Check and confirm your admission status.

-Using your application service account or the school’s official website, you can see your admission record.
+Using your application service account or the school’s official website, you can view your admissions record.
 Contacting the admissions office will also allow you to inquire about your admission status.
-The judgment of the admissions department often includes a list of prerequisites and an acceptance date.
+The decision of the admissions office often includes a list of prerequisites and an acceptance date.
 Your degree program type and financial assistance information can be found in your offer packet.

 What Can You Do With An Engineering Degree?